Chile: Universidad del Bio Bio

 List of course options: Program Details

 Students are encouraged to meet with their academic advisor in the Spanish department to discuss course options available.
 Both Prof. Laura Fox and Prof. Michael Vrooman have been to UBB and can advise students on course options available.

-Business students should meet with Claire Harrison to discuss business course options.
+Business students should meet with Claire Rose to discuss business course options.